(Procedure for Best: Quality, Speed, & Profits)

 - ‘Long Working’ compounds or polishes tend to have a much greater quantity of carrier oils within the liquid composition, further complicating the removal process.

 In fact, by doing this is counterproductive to the paint correction process.
 This point is magnified when NDA’s are paired with microfiber pads and primed with product to coat each individual MF pile (strand).
 In this scenario, cutting occurs at an extremely fast rate.
-For this reason, a short buffing cycle is preferred to maximize cut and to minimize pad residue build up.
+For this reason, a short polishing cycle is preferred to maximize cut and to minimize pad residue build up.

 How to Polish with ‘Non Diminishing’ Abrasive Liquids – Hint: It’s Different!

 After determining the proper combination of machine, pad, and liquid detailers can calculate how many passes are generally required to refine the finish.
 This serves as a process baseline, or general guideline, for the entire vehicle.
 There is zero efficiency in blindly ‘long working’ a liquid to 8-12 passes when the job could have been done in 3-4.
-This is what the test spot methodology is about, finding the most efficient combination of product, pad, machine, and process for the project.

 Why ‘Non-Diminishing Abrasive’ Liquids are best overall for Paint Correction: